guilherme-schumann/Portfolio1/README.md

 This project is a Portfolio study using React to develop.

+Teste alteração para commit.

 # Getting Started with Create React App